buditanrim/buditanrim.github.io/_posts/2018-09-09-five-icon-design-problems.md

 ---
 layout: post
 title: "Common icon design problems you should avoid"
+description: "Important consideration for your icon design to improve your design system"
 punchline: false
-subtitle:
 date: 2018-09-17 -0400
-categories: study
+categories: craft
 tags: icon
 author: "Budi Tanrim"

 image:
- path: /img/seo.png
+ path: /img/seo/.jpg
- height: 224
+ height: 630
- width: 560
+ width: 1200
+gif: false
+twitter-seo:
+ - "seo/.jpg"
 ---

 Nowadays, icon is often a part of the design system.
 It's not a surprise because icon is effective to quickly communicate the idea at a glance, like the one in your smartwatch.